oracle-livelabs/apex/proof-of-concept/intro/intro.md

 ### **Let's Get Started!**

 - Click on **Getting Started** from the menu on the right.
-If you already have an Oracle Cloud account, click on **Lab 1: Configure AI Service and Define New Data Structures**.
+If you already have an Oracle Cloud account, click on **Lab 1: Configure AI Service and Create Data Model using AI**.

-*Note: If you have a **Free Trial** account, when your Free Trial expires your account will be converted to an **Always Free** account.
+>**Note**: If you have a **Free Trial** account, when your Free Trial expires your account will be converted to an **Always Free** account.
 You will not be able to conduct Free Tier workshops unless the Always Free environment is available. **[Click here for the Free Tier FAQ page.](https://www.oracle.com/cloud/free/faq.html)**

 ## Downloads